Frequently Asked Questions

 Is there an office on campus that helps students with physical, emotional and/or learning disabilities?

-The Disabilities Services Office is committed to providing equal opportunity and a full college experience by offering a variety of support services.
+The Disability Services Office is committed to providing equal opportunity and a full college experience by offering a variety of support services.
 Please contact them as soon as you are enrolled as a student.

 Is there child care available for students with young children?